Galley: Gun galleys

-Ceremonial symbolism
+Symbolism

-Galleys were used for purely ceremonial purposes by many rulers and states.
-In early modern Europe, galleys enjoyed a level of prestige that sailing vessels did not enjoy.
-Galleys had from an early stage been commanded by the leaders of land forces, and fought with tactics adapted from land warfare.
-As such, they enjoyed the prestige associated with land battles, the ultimate achievement of a high-standing noble or king.
-In the Baltic, the Swedish king Gustav I, the founder of the modern Swedish state, showed particular interest in galleys, as was befitting a Renaissance prince.
-Whenever traveling by sea, Gustav, the court, royal bureaucrats, and the royal bodyguard would travel by galley.
-Around the same time, English king Henry VIII had high ambitions to live up to the reputation of the omnipotent Renaissance ruler and also had a few Mediterranean-style galleys built (and even manned them with slaves), though the English navy relied mostly on sailing ships at the time.
+Galleys were frequently used for ceremonial purposes.
+In early modern Europe, galleys enjoyed a level of prestige that sailing vessels could not compete with.
+They were considered to be more closely associated with warfare on land, and fought with similar tactics.
+Naval warfare did not have the same association with chivalry and martial prowess as land warfare, which was seen as the ultimate achievement of nobility and royalty.
+In the Baltic, Gustav I, the first king of the modern Swedish state, showed particular interest in galleys, as was befitting a Renaissance prince.
+Whenever traveling by sea, Gustav, his court, royal bureaucrats, and his bodyguard would travel by galley.
+Around the same time, English king Henry VIII had Mediterranean-style galleys built and even manned them with slaves, though the English navy of the time relied mostly on sailing ships.

-Despite the rising importance of sailing warships, galleys were more closely associated with land warfare, and the prestige associated with it.
-British naval historian Nicholas Rodger has described this as display of "the supreme symbol of royal power ... derived from its intimate association with armies, and consequently with princes".
-This was put to perhaps its greatest effect by the French "Sun King", Louis XIV, in the form of a dedicated galley corps.
-Louis and the French state created a tool and symbol of royal authority that did little fighting, but was a potent extension of absolutist ambitions.
-Galleys were built to scale for the royal flotilla at the Grand Canal at the Gardens of Versailles for the amusement of the court.
-The royal galleys patrolled the Mediterranean, forcing ships of other states to salute the King's banner, convoyed ambassadors and cardinals, and obediently participating in naval parades and royal pageantry.
-Historian Paul Bamford described the galleys as vessels that "must have appealed to military men and to aristocratic officers ... accustomed to being obeyed and served".
+British naval historian Nicholas Rodger has described the galley as a "supreme symbol of royal power ... derived from its intimate association with armies, and consequently with princes".
+This association was elevated even further by the French "Sun King", Louis XIV, in the form of a dedicated galley corps.
+Louis and the French state he ruled created a tool and symbol of royal authority that did little fighting, but was a potent extension of absolutist ambitions.
+Galleys were built to scale for the royal flotilla on the Grand Canal at the Gardens of Versailles, purely for the amusement of the court.
+French royal galleys patrolled the Mediterranean, forcing ships of other states to salute the King's banner, convoyed ambassadors and cardinals, and participated obediently in naval parades and royal pageantry.
+Historian Paul Bamford has described galleys as vessels that "must have appealed to military men and to aristocratic officers ... accustomed to being obeyed and served".